 Cancer cells use glucose as their exclusive form of fuel and have a significantly greater number of insulin receptors (4) on their cellular surfaces than human cells.
 These extra insulin receptors provide cancer cells preferential access to any glucose found in the human bloodstream.
 As a result, people who eat a high carbohydrate diet are essentially providing cancer cells an unlimited food source which gets utilized via a fermentation process that converts blood glucose into lactate (5).

-Regardless of the type of carbohydrate consumed, the process of digestion breaks down all carbohydrates into the simple sugar known as glucose (6).
+Regardless of the type of carbohydrate consumed, digestion breaks down all carbohydrates into the simple sugar known as glucose (6).
 Most people, including the majority of doctors, have been led to believe a “healthy” diet should contain plenty of fruit and be rich in complex carbohydrates such as those found in whole grain products and potatoes.
 Unfortunately, all of these food items increase blood sugar and insulin levels and readily feed cancer cells present in your body.
 Fortunately for humans, carbohydrate consumption is not essential and every nutrient found in these types of foods can easily be replaced with other food sources more conducive to health.

 Cancer Requires Protein for Reproduction